ipwndev/DSLinux/user/mathomatic/primes/README.txt

 This will install:

-	matho-pascal - display Pascal's Triangle
+	matho-pascal - display Pascal's triangle
 	matho-primes - generate consecutive prime numbers

-All work for up to 19 digits.
+	matho-sumsq - display minimum sum of the squares

 Man pages are included.

-		George Gesslein II
-		www.mathomatic.org
+These C programs are C++ compatible.

+The Python program "primorial" is included for calculating large primorials from "matho-primes".
+To generate a list of all unique primorials from 2 to 97, type the following:

+	./primorial `matho-primes 2 97`